LCA-CI-builds-repair/lightly/docs/source/docker/advanced/datasource_predictions.rst

 Furthermore, object detection predictions can be used running Lightly Worker on object level.
 By providing the predictions in the datasource, you have full control over them and they scale well to millions of samples.
+Furthermore, if you add new Directory Structure:
+    .
+    ├── video.mp4
+    ├── video-000-mp4.png
-Furthermore, if you add new samples to your datasource, you can simultaneously add their predictions to the datasource.
+    ├── video-001-mp4.pngles to your datasource, you can simultaneously add their predictions to the datasource.
 If you already have labels instead of predictions, you can treat them just as predictions and upload them the same way.